openknowledge-archive/dpm-old/doc/index.rst

 Welcome to datapkg's documentation!
 ===================================

-datapkg is a tool for distributing, discovering and installing knowledge (data and content) 'packages'.
+datapkg is a tool for distributing, discovering and installing data 'packages'.

 datapkg is a *simple* way to 'package' data building on *existing* packaging tools developed for code. datapkg is designed to integrate closely with the